llobato/docs/docs/other/install-gwms-frontend.md

 #### Allowing users to specify where their jobs run

-In order to allow users to specify the sites at which their jobs want to run (or to test a specific site), a frontend can be configured to match on `DESIRED_Sites` or ignore it if not specified.
+In order to allow users to specify the sites at which their jobs want to run (or to test a specific site), a Frontend can be configured to match on `DESIRED_Sites` or ignore it if not specified.
 Modify `/etc/gwms-frontend/frontend.xml` using the following instructions:

-1. In the frontend's global `<match>` stanza, set the `match_expr`:
+1. In the Frontend's global `<match>` stanza, set the `match_expr`:

         :::file
         '((job.get("DESIRED_Sites","nosite")=="nosite") or (glidein["attrs"]["GLIDEIN_Site"] in job.get("DESIRED_Sites","nosite").split(",")))'